chaos-polymtl/lethe/doc/source/parameters/cfd/analytical_solution.rst

     end
    end

-* The ``enable`` parameters sets if the problem has an analytical solution and enables the calculation of the analytical solution and the norm of the L2 error.
+* The ``enable`` parameter sets if the problem has an analytical solution and enables the calculation of the analytical solution and the norm of the L2 error.

 * The ``verbosity`` parameter enables printing the L2 error after each mesh refinement if set to ``verbose``, if ``enable`` is ``true``.